stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 returns a `Just` for the current column name and list of columns.

 This is the core design decision behind name resolution in this
-library: Instead of using an inductive type such as `Elem` for lists for proving that a value is present in a container, we define a lookup function that returns a `Nothing` in case the lookup fails.
+library: Instead of using an inductive type such as `Elem` from `Data.List.Elem` in base for proving that a value is present in a container, we define a lookup function that returns a `Nothing` in case the lookup fails.
 This decision has two consequences, one good and the other rather